Giorgione and Titian’s Sleeping Venus is a masterpiece of the Venetian Renaissance school of painting. It explores sensual nudity through a...

 Elements of light dominate the sky of the panel’s upper half.
 In the top left corner are yellow concentric bands implying the Sun and suggesting the divine light of God.
 A bolt of lightning crashes down the panel’s left side with its symbolic zigzag shape.

 A beam of light, almost like a spotlight, projects across the panel’s right side and illuminates a sitting figure with its hands raised in the air.
-There is an overwhelming sense that cosmic and divine light are filling the air with its purifying energy.
+There is an overwhelming sense that cosmic and divine light is filling the air with its purifying energy.
 From light reveals the truth of judgment.

 Elements of sound also interplay in the scene.
 In the panel’s bottom half are the round elements of land (zigzags) and sea (waves).
 Rising above these two elements are light green concentric bands.
 These layers are the bouncing echoes of Gabriel’s horn.
 As he blasts his trumpet, the earth-shattering and sea-splitting sound reverberates across the world.
 It fills the scene with deafening glory, accentuated by the crash of rolling thunder following the strikes of lightning.